AnonymizedAccount/OVRAU/README.md

     .
     .
 ```
+Here, each line represents an edge which contains three tokens ```edge_type, head, tail, weight ```

 ## Running the code
 The proposed model presents three possible variants depending on the used aggregator function.
+The user must also specify a --model, the variants of which are described in detail in the paper:

+graphsage_mean -- GraphSage with mean-based aggregator
+graphsage_seq -- GraphSage with LSTM-based aggregator
+graphsage_maxpool -- GraphSage with max-pooling aggregator (as described in the NIPS 2017 paper)
+graphsage_meanpool -- GraphSage with mean-pooling aggregator (a variant of the pooling aggregator, where the element-wie mean replaces the element-wise max).